flube2/VR-Funhouse-Christmas-Edition/README.md

 3. Descriptions
 A snowy, holiday themed virtual reality game that's all about interacting with the environment in an immersive way.
 Throw objects, smash presents, break a window.
 Heck destroy anything you can, you don't have to pay for it.
-A Christmas themed virtual reality game developed for Steam VR.

 VR Funhouse: Christmas Edition is a VR game (more like a demo) taking place at first in a wintry forest, and then in Grandma's living room.
 There are multiple types of objects to interact with in each level.
 It is scaled to work in a 10' x 10' area or larger.
 Credits are temporarily located in the GitHub repo.
 I will be listing them on my gaming website as well as in game soon.
 Search GitHub for flube2 Christmas Edition and click on SOURCES.md